Floodplain Remapping Project Frequently Asked Questions

 Lastly, the floodplain models do not take random events such as debris blockages into account.

 The Board of County Commissioners has approved incorporation of the CHAMP Phase I draft maps into the Boulder County Floodplain portion of the Floodplain Overlay Zoning District.
 This update was effective as of June 1, 2017.
+The CHAMP Phase II draft maps were approved for incorporation in July 2018 and became effective on August 1 and October 1, 2018.

 Throughout the outreach period, the Floodplain Management Team recorded all mapping-related comments that were received and shared them with the CHAMP team.
 The CHAMP team took these comments into consideration and provided responses to those that were technical in nature.
 All such comments and responses were published in the staff reports for the Planning Commission and Board of County Commissioners public hearings.
 If you did not hear directly from county or CHAMP staff about your specific comment, you can view the comment and responses within these documents.